ShaunCurtis/Blazor.Interactivity/Render-Contexts.md

  Important Points:

- 1. It's *Singleton* and *Scoped* services are the essentially the same: *Singleton* services exists for the lifespan of the SPA, the same as *Scoped* services.
+ 1. The *Singleton* and *Scoped* services are the essentially the same: *Singleton* services exists for the lifespan of the SPA, the same as *Scoped* services.

  1. There's no access to the server services.
 You can't access databases directly.

  1. All the code is effectively an *Open Book*.
-Anyone can take the code modules downloaded to the broswer and disassemble them.
+Anyone can take the code modules downloaded to the browser and disassemble them.

-## End